PubMed.gov (click)

 Thurber MD, Fahey JW.

-Johns Hopkins University Bloomberg School of Public Health, Center for Human Nutrition.
+Johns Hopkins University Bloomberg School of Public Health,

 Abstract